OfficeDev/teams-toolkit/packages/vscode-extension/media/itp/itp.md

 ![Phone verification](./phoneverification.png)

 - Now you have an instant sandbox.
-You can `sign in Teams Toolkit with admin or users account in this tenant`.
+You can sign in Teams Toolkit with admin or users account in this tenant, and the sideloading permission is pre-configured.

 ![Instant sandbox](./m365-dev-program-instant-sandbox.png)

-## Turn on sideloading option
+## (Optional) Check whether sideloading option is on

 - Sign in to [Teams Admin Center](https://admin.teams.microsoft.com) with your admin credentials.

 - Navigate to `Teams apps > Setup Policies > Global`.

-- Toggle `Upload custom apps` to the `On` position.
+- Check whether `Upload custom apps` is `On`.

 ![Instant sandbox](./turn-on-sideload.png)